-Every set aside has fees to the court, a background check fee, and requires a Motion, Order, and Affidavit.
+Every set aside has fees for the background check, and requires a Motion, Order, and Affidavit/Declaration.
 These are all documents your lawyer will prepare for you.
 It will be necessary to obtain one fingerprint card.
 Click the link to find out where you can obtain a fingerprint card in your area.
 Fingerprint cards are maintained by the federal government, and the same anywhere in the United States.

 Step 1: Is your crime eligible to be set aside?